 The application says, “Nelson Rector...sold this part to James Manor in 1877” and references Travis County Deed Records, book 38, page 120 to support this statement.
 This document is very light, very dim and hard to read which may account for some of the errors in the application.
 This deed record is for the sale of three different tracts of land, sold by N. S. Rector to James Manor, August 23, 1877.

-• 301 acres – part of the 562 7/10 acres from the “A. C. Caldwell league
+- 301 acres – part of the 562 7/10 acres from the “A. C. Caldwell league”

-• 50 acres purchased from the heirs of Marcus Huling in 1875 or 1876.
-Travis County Deed Records, book 66, page 226 - part of the “A. C. Caldwell league
+- 50 acres purchased from the heirs of Marcus Huling in 1875 or 1876.
+Travis County Deed Records, book 66, page 226 - part of the “A. C. Caldwell league”

-• 44 acres minus 8 acres purchased from E. D. Townes estate by J.T.
+- 44 acres minus 8 acres purchased from E. D. Townes estate by J.T.
 Gregg (part of the 562 acres)- book U, page 21 – part of the “A. C.Caldwell league”.

 Headright land grants were given to men (heads of families and single) who had arrived in Texas on certain dates.
 James Manor received 1280 acres of land as his headright grant on May 3, 1838.
 It was surveyed (survey number 40) and deeded to him on November 12, 1838.
 Other tracts of land were later purchased by James Manor but they were not, and could not become a part of his headright land grant.

-to James Manor on May 3, 1838 for 1280 acres of land
+Certificate 3164 issued by The Republic of Texas to James Manor on May 3, 1838 for 1280 acres of land From Texas GLO website |

 The application says, “In 1881 James Manor sold 38.75 acres to A. E. Lane.”
 Travis County Deed record 46, page 181 is referenced to support this sale made on November 29, 1879.
 While the deed record itself doesn’t state that this land was part of the James Manor headright grant, it does state that is was part of "the James Manor survey".
 This can be verified by maps showing the original town of Manor and the A. E. Lane purchase which was added to the town of Manor in 1912.
 It was part of the James Manor 1280 acre headright land grant, but not a part of the A. C. Caldwell league which was about 2-3 miles east of that location.